circleci/circleci-docs/archived/_archive/test-metadata.md

-If you're using inferred test steps for Ruby or Python then CircleCI automatically collects test metadata, though for RSpec, Minitest, and Django you'll need to do some configuration to to enable the formatters:
+If you're using inferred test steps for Ruby or Python then CircleCI automatically collects test metadata, though for RSpec, Minitest, and Django you'll need to do some configuration to enable the formatters:

 ### For RSpec: